REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Conclusion

 \subsection{Acknowledgments}

-We would like to acknowledge the helpful feedback of Mohammed Adnan and Rohan Jain.
-ML and YI gratefully acknowledge the support of Alberta Innovates (ALLRP-577350-22, ALLRP-222301502), the Natural Sciences and Engineering Research Council of Canada (NSERC) (RGPIN-2022-03120, DGECR-2022-00358), and Defence Research and Development Canada (DGDND-2022-03120).
-ML and YI are grateful for computational resources made available to us by the Digital Research Alliance of Canada.
+We would like to acknowledge the helpful feedback of Valavan Manohararajah, Mohammed Adnan, and Rohan Jain.
+This work was supported in part by RBC Borealis through the RBC Borealis AI Global Fellowship Award.
+ML and YI gratefully acknowledge the support of Alberta Innovates (ALLRP 577350-22, ALLRP 600038-24), the Natural Sciences and Engineering Research Council of Canada (NSERC) (RGPIN-2022-03120, DGECR-2022-00358), Defence Research and Development Canada (DGDND-2022-03120), and NSERC/Agence Nationale de la Recherche (ANR) (ALLRP 602719-24).
+This project was supported thanks to funding from IVADO and the Canada First Research Excellence Fund.
+This research was enabled in part by support provided by the Digital Research Alliance of Canada (alliancecan.ca).
 YI is supported by a Schulich Research Chair.